ranghetti/sen2r/cran-comments.md

 * [R-hub] macOS 10.11 El Capitan, R-release (experimental)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+    Maintainer: 'Luigi Ranghetti <ranghetti.l@irea.cnr.it>'
+    New submission